sofar/luscious/readme.md

 - separate palette to color leaves and grass.
 - should not break with texture packs, but you'll lose texture pack specific leaf and grass textures.
+- grass spread places the correct color.
 - jungle dirt is replaced by dirt with grass.
+- jungle grass is also colored.
 - dirt with dry grass is replaced by dirt with grass.
 - dirt with snow is replaced by dirt with grass.
 - dry grass is replaced with grass.